Brother Bear: Plot

-Kenai falls down some rapids, survives, and is healed by Tanana, the shaman of his tribe.
-She does not speak the bear language, but advises him to return to the mountain to find Sitka and be turned back to a human, but only when he atones for his actions; she vanishes without an explanation.
-Kenai quickly discovers that the wildlife can now speak to him, meeting a pair of moose brothers named Rutt and Tuke.
-He gets caught in a trap, but is freed by an outgoing bear cub named Koda.
-They make a deal: Kenai will escort Koda to an annual salmon run and then the cub will lead Kenai to the mountain.
-Along the way the two eventually form a brother-like relationship.
-While riding on the backs of a mammoth herd, Koda reveals that his mother is missing.
-The two are hunted by Denahi, who is still determined to avenge Kenai, unaware that the bear he is pursuing is actually Kenai himself.
-Eventually, Kenai and Koda reach the salmon run, where a large number of bears live as a family, including the leader Tug.
+Kenai awakens as he is healed by Tanana and discovers his transformation.
+Tanana cannot understand Kenai, but advises him to go to the mountain where the lights touch the earth to find Sitka and be turned back into a human, but only when he atones for his actions; she vanishes without explanation.
+Kenai quickly discovers that he can now understand the wildlife, meeting a pair of Alaska moose brothers named Rutt and Tuke.
+He gets caught in a trap but is freed by a talkative bear cub named Koda.
+After they evade Denahi, who is still unaware that the bear he's pursuing is Kenai, Koda reveals to Kenai that his mother is missing.
+They make a deal: Kenai will escort Koda to an annual salmon run, and then the cub will lead Kenai to the mountain nearby.
+Along the way, the two form a brotherly relationship and are joined by Rutt and Tuke and ride on the backs of a woolly mammoth herd.
+Kenai and Koda eventually continue their journey on foot.
+As they go through a volcanic field, Kenai and Koda are still hunted by Denahi.

+Kenai and Koda reach the salmon run, where a large number of bears live as a family, including the leader Tug.
 Kenai accepts his new surroundings and is comfortable living with the other bears.
-During a discussion among the bears, Koda tells a story about his mother recently fighting human hunters on a glacier, reminding Kenai of his and his brothers' fight with the bear that led to Sitka's death, making him realize that the entire time, the bear he killed was Koda's mother.
+During story time among the bears, Koda tells a story about his mother recently fighting human hunters on a glacier, reminding Kenai of him and his brothers' fight with the bear that led to Sitka's death, making him realize that the bear he killed was Koda's mother.
 Horrified of what he has done, Kenai runs away in a fit of guilt, but Koda soon follows him.
-Downhearted, Kenai confesses the truth to Koda, who runs away, grief-stricken that Kenai was responsible for his mother's death out of avenging Sitka.
-An apologetic Kenai leaves to reach the mountain.
-Meanwhile, Rutt and Tuke, having had a falling-out, reconcile in front of Koda, prompting him to forgive Kenai.
+Kenai confesses the truth to Koda, who runs away grief-stricken, and a remorseful Kenai leaves to go to the mountain.
+Meanwhile, Rutt and Tuke, having had a falling out, reconcile in front of Koda, prompting him to forgive Kenai.

 On the mountain, Kenai is cornered by Denahi, but their battle is interrupted by Koda, who steals Denahi's spear.
-Kenai sacrifices himself for Koda, out of love, prompting Sitka to appear and turn him back into a human, much to Denahi and Koda's surprise.
-However, upon realizing that Koda needs him because of his own mistake, Kenai asks Sitka to transform him back into a bear with Denahi's support.
+Kenai sacrifices himself to save Koda, prompting Sitka to appear and turn him back into a human, much to Denahi and Koda's surprise.
+However, upon realizing that Koda needs him because of his own mistake, Kenai asks Sitka to transform him back into a bear with Denahi's blessing.
 Sitka complies, and Kenai is transformed back into a bear.
 Koda is reunited briefly with the spirit of his mother before she and Sitka return to the spirit world.
 In the end, Kenai lives with the rest of the bears and gains his title as a man, through being a bear.